 If you’ve pumped fresh breast milk and haven’t put it in the refrigerator or freezer, it will remain fine to drink for 4 to 6 hours at room temperature.

-Breast milk will remain safe in the refrigerator for 3 to 8 days, and it will be safe in the freezer for 6 to 12 months (source).
+Breast milk will remain safe in the refrigerator for up to 4 days, and it will be safe in the freezer for 6 to 12 months (15).

 You should always label your milk with the date you pumped it so you never have any doubt about whether it has spoiled.

 To make sure you don’t waste breast milk when heating it after it has been in the freezer, you should package it only 2 to 4 ounces in a pack.
-That way, if you find your baby isn’t as hungry as you thought she might be, you won’t be pouring an 8 ounce bottle of refused breast milk down the sink.
+That way, if you find your baby isn’t as hungry as you thought she might be, you won’t be pouring an 8-ounce baby bottle of refused breast milk down the sink.

 32. Products To Help You Store Your Milk